 "Real Life" Practice

 Of course, if you'd like to practice more there are plenty of "real life" ways to practice hiragana.
 Just go to any Japanese website and read all the hiragana that you can find.
 If anything it will teach you to differentiate between kanji, katakana, and hiragana, which is a nice skill to have.
-Try the Yomiuri Online, or any of these beginner Japanese reading resources.
+Try the NHK NEWS WEB EASY, or any of these graded readers.

 Moving On Practice

 After learning hiragana to a moderately slow level, you don't have to keep drilling it until it's fast.
 In fact, you can just move on to something else.
 Hiragana will keep popping up just about everywhere, so by learning something new you're actually reviewing the hiragana at the same time!

 Hiragana is only the start of things to come.
 You have so much more to do and hiragana will help you to get there.
 Although the answer to the question "what's next" is going to be somewhat vague / dependent on the individual, here are some suggestions to move you along your way.

 I do highly recommend that you get started on kanji right away.
 A lot of people think they should wait until they have a higher level of Japanese but that is usually a terrible idea.
 Being good at kanji speeds up just about every other facet of learning the Japanese language, from grammar to reading to speaking to listening.
 If you're weak at kanji you'll be weaker at everything else.
 Many people think kanji is difficult, but we made WaniKani to show that it's not as hard as people think.

 At the same time as kanji it's worth learning katakana.
 Katakana won't come up nearly as much especially at a really early stage of Japanese, but it's not rare enough to ignore.
 If you liked this guide to hiragana, check out our guide for learning katakana.
 It's just as stellar.